 Mental health resources for older adults

-If your loved one expresses they are struggling with their mental health, you should be honored they are trusting you with this information.
-Let them know that it is completely normal to feel this way from time to time, and try offering them assurance.
-However, if they have quite serious symptoms, it may be time to try to get them help.
+If your loved one expresses they are struggling with their mental health condition, you should feel honored they trust you with this information.
+Reassure them that it’s completely normal to feel this way from time to time, and offer emotional support.
+If they experience symptoms of mental health issues that are severe, it may be time to seek professional help.

 Luckily, there are a variety of resources designed to help older adults through a difficult time in their lives.
 If you’re not sure where to start, consider these options.